PolyExtend/PolyExtend/README.md

 # PolyExtend
-PolyExtend is an extension for Twitch and Beam that adds features to the chat.
+PolyExtend is a browser extension for Beam and Twitch which adds things like custom channel emotes, randomized name colors, and a BeamLink beautifier.
-Currently not finished.